 Think of backlinks as soldiers.
 The more you have, the more land you can conquer.
 The more trained the soldiers are, the less you need to get the desired outcome.

 In SEO terms: I’d never go out and have someone point cheap / questionable / worthless / spammy links at my money site.
-It’s too risky in the long term and would greatly jeopardize my site’s credibility in Google’s eyes as well.
+It’s too risky in the long term and would greatly jeopardize my site’s credibility in Google’s eyes.

 I prefer not to send thousands of peasants (low class backlinks) out to attempt to conquer land (search engine rankings) for me.
 I’d much rather send in small groups of highly trained special forces (powerful in-content backlinks) that get the job done 99% of the time.